Register for the April 13, 2024 Montclair Park Clean-up Event!

 • Goose poop: Goose dropping accumulate quickly and have become a hazard.
 Quarterly volunteer clean-ups are not regular enough to keep the surfaces clean.

-• The Parks & Tree Services Division has committed (as of 4/1/22) to power wash the goose droppings ‘several times per season’.
+• The Parks & Tree Services Division has been power washing this more consistently, and committed in April 2022 to power wash the goose droppings ‘several times per season’.
 Friends of Montclair Park and other volunteers will use 311 requests to continue to request additional clean-up efforts if this is not sufficient.

 11. Maintain / Remove vegetation